pfacouetey/ia_impact_on_human_knowledge/README.md

 ### Requirements

-- NetLogo 6.4.0 or newer
+- Install, and run NetLogo 6.4.0 or newer

 ### Running the Model